Search engine optimization (SEO) and content go hand-in-hand.

 With your keyword research, you should be able to generate a list of at least 4-5 pieces of cluster content.
 For some topics, you’ll be able to generate a list of dozens.

 You’ll want to develop all of these posts eventually, but the order can play a role in your success.

 Obviously, you’ll want to start with your piece of pillar content.
 This is going to serve as the anchor for your entire strategy.

 From there, you’ll want to follow the “domino” theory.
 In this model, you’ll start with the most accessible long-tail keyword phrase—the one with the least competition, even if it has a small search volume.
 Develop the post associated with this term, promote it, build links to it, and in relatively short order, you should rank higher in SERPs for this term.

-Then, move to a post for a term with slightly higher competition.
-You can perpetuate the momentum from your first, smaller post, and hopefully, climb ranks quicker with this one.
+Then, move to a blog post for a term with slightly higher competition.
+You can perpetuate the momentum from your first, smaller blog post, and hopefully, climb ranks quicker with this one.
 You’ll follow this pattern moving forward, writing posts with higher-volume and higher-competition terms, and accelerating your propensity to rank.

 You can see why this is called the domino theory; you’ll start with something small, then allow each of your posts to feed into the next, like falling dominoes building momentum.

 Eventually, you’ll get to the point where you have a multitude of high-ranking posts all feeding into your pillar piece.
 Think of this as the biggest, heaviest domino in your line; with enough momentum from your established cluster pieces, you should find it much easier to rank for the highly competitive, head keyword phrase associated with your pillar piece.